owncast/owncast/README.md

 ## Video storage options

-Three ways of storing and distributing the video are supported.
+Two ways of storing and distributing the video are supported.

 1. [Locally](#local-file-distribution) via the built-in web server.
 2. [S3-compatible storage](#s3-compatible-storage).